hardronix122/hardronix122/README.md

 <h1>Hey, I'm Hardronix!</h1>

-Long story short: I'm a musician, but also a programmer!
+Long story short: I may be a musician, but I'm also a software engineer!

 I love THPS series, mostly Tony Hawk's Underground 1/2<br>
 And, for now, I'm heavily working on them! :3